frederikbjer/AdvancedR3/README.md

 TODO: Add more to the title of your project here

-# AdvancedR3:
+# AdvancedR3: Reproducible R development for data anaylsis

-TODO: Give a brief description of what your project is about

-This project...
+This project will describe how to tailor your R data analysis towards being feasible for collaborative and reproducible research

 # Brief description of folder and file contents

-TODO: As project evolves, add brief description of what is inside the data, docs and R folders.
+The project will contain a folder for data, R and docs

 The following folders contain:

--   `data/`:
+-   `data/`: Data that is used for the project
--   `docs/`:
+-   `docs/`: Proper description of each step of the analysis workflow
--   `R/`:
+-   `R/`: Tidied functioning workflows

 # Installing project R package dependencies

 If dependencies have been managed by using `usethis::use_package("packagename")` through the `DESCRIPTION` file, installing dependencies is as easy as opening the `AdvancedR3.Rproj` file and running this command in the console:

 ```
 # install.packages("pak")